What is the Difference Between a Condo and Townhouse

 Now let's look at townhouses.

-As mentioned, a townhouse has more to do with the style or architecture of a building and not type of ownership.
+As mentioned before, a townhouse has more to do with the style or architecture of a building and not type of ownership.

 Townhouses may have a small yard either in the front or the backyard where owners can keep a small garden.

-Community amenities for townhouses tend to be rare but not entirely unheard of.
+For townhouses, community amenities tend to be rare but not entirely unheard of.

-Townhouse owners can also expect to pay HOA fees.
-However, these tend to be lower than the fees for condos since they are fewer common areas that require maintenance and each townhouse owner is responsible for the repairs in their properties.
+Townhouse owners can sometimes expect to pay HOA fees.
+However, these tend to be lower than the fees for condos since they are fewer common areas that require maintenance.
+Additionally, each townhouse owner is responsible for the repairs in their properties.